Build with Chrome: LEGO Chrome Experiment

 How the mashup format drives participation

 The concept blends YouTube, social, and app mechanics into a single flow.
+By mashup, this means one experience that stitches video, click choices, and social-style interaction into a single flow.
 The key move is that it compels you to participate in the storytelling by selecting a potential action within, or an outcome to, the story.

 Why it fits a Chrome release message